Xzeel/XzeelCore/README.md

 </p>

 ## 👥 Contributors
 We really appreciated if any of you can contribute to this project.
 To contribute to this project you can fork this repository and make a pull request, we will gladly check it out.
-If you have any suggestion or want to report any bug you can join this server : [AbsoluteNetwork](https://discord.gg/SnnbztmqyR)
+If you have any suggestion or want to report any bug you can join this server : [Envy Studio](https://discord.gg/UF8dSpCkFa)

 <a href="https://github.com/Xzeel/XzeelCore/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=xzeel/xzeelcore" />